astro313/RXJ1131/WRITEUP/response.md

 (Sect.
 3.3, last sentence).

 # RESPONSE:
-It is of standard practice to report flux measurmenets from interferometric observations excluding those from the absolute flux calibration.
+It is of standard practice to report flux measurements from interferometric observations excluding those from the absolute flux calibration.
 To address the referee's concern, we have added a remark in Section 3.3, table 1, and Sec 4.5 para 1 to avoid possible confusion for readers.

 We have fixed the number of decimals in spectral indices in Sec 3.3.